jeremlee/jeremlee/README.md

     - Multi-tag and search filter

 ### [Alzheimer's Binary Classification AI Model](https://github.com/jeremlee/alzheimers-classification-model)
-- **Description**: A short project about creating a binary classification AI model which predicts if someone has Alzheimer's.
-Based on a dataset I got from Kaggle.
+- **Description**: A short project about creating a binary classification AI model which predicts if someone has Alzheimer's, based on a dataset from Kaggle.
 - **Technologies**: TensorFlow, Keras

 Feel free to explore my repositories for more exciting projects!